 Make a referral (UK optometrists & clinicians)

 Use the form to request a private ophthalmology appointment for your patient.
 Include the key findings and any imaging you have (for example, OCT or fundus photos).
-We will:
+We will contact your patient to arrange a suitable appointment date/time, confirm what to bring (spectacles, medication list, any prior reports), and keep you informed with a clinic letter following assessment and treatment.

-Tip: If your patient is symptomatic (e.g., sudden vision loss, painful red eye, suspected retinal detachment), please direct them to emergency eye services.
+Tip: if your patient is symptomatic (e.g. sudden vision loss, painful red eye, suspected retinal detachment), please direct them to emergency eye services — see urgent eye advice.
 This referral route is for planned private assessment and surgery.

 Who you can refer